 However, the Commission, in its discretion, concludes that it is appropriate in this case to set a time limit for DEC to retain all of the EDIT generated due to the Tax Act.
 The Commission concludes that it is preferable to address this EDIT in a rate case proceeding; but due to the sheer magnitude of the EDIT that in total is approximately \$2.14 billion, the Commission finds that DEC must begin the process to flow back the EDIT to ratepayers no later than three years from the date of this Order (or sooner if DEC files a rate case in less than three years).
 Therefore, the Commission concludes that if DEC has not filed an application for a general rate case proceeding by June 22, 2021, it shall file its proposal by that date to flow back to its ratepayers both the protected and the unprotected EDIT generated due to the Tax Act.
-The federal EDIT flowback proposal should include all workpapers that support the proposal by no later than July 22, 2021.
+The federal EDIT flowback proposal should include all workpapers that support the proposed calculations.
+The Public Staff is specifically requested to file comments on the proposal by no later than July 22, 2021.
 Other parties also may file comments on the proposal by no later than July 22, 2021.